Fall 2015 Course Descriptions

 CMST150W: Living with the Environment (Dr. Dennis Taylor)

 The seminar Living With the Environment builds a broader conceptualization of community interests through establishment of the ethical and moral underpinnings of the human place in nature, and the teaching of practical knowledge needed for both policy-making and scientific understanding directed at solutions that build strong environmentally grounded communities where humans can benefit from the natural capital of their surroundings.
 Student projects are focused and issue driven, intended to provide direct practical benefits for community partners, opportunities for expanded scope and diversification, and to act as vehicles for teaching important principles and concepts applicable to the problem of human impacts on natural systems.
 Restricted to Sharpe Scholars.

-CMST 150W: Activism and the Cultural Arts (Dr. Monica Griffin)
+CMST 150W: Culture, Identity, and Social Change (Dr. Monica Griffin)

 This seminar will focus on culture and identity in society, how both concepts are used to explain social inequality and create social change.
 Course readings will introduce students to sociocultural frameworks for understanding contemporary issues such as racism, poverty, and gender discrimination, while assignments and discussions will challenge students to critically examine social movements that are intended to address inequality.
 In this Community Studies course, students will be guided in designing a community-based research proposal to address inequality, according to theories, concepts, and methods that they learn in class, through volunteerism or internships, and social action with and within communities.

 CMST 150W: The Holocaust and Representation: Jews, Americans, and Germans (Dr. Jennifer Taylor)